 Read the Latest and Greatest Sustainable Procurement Trends and Success Stories from the CCSP

 Have you been wondering how to get started on sustainable procurement in your institution – or feeling disconnected from what others are working on?
-Take a look at the Canadian Collaboration for Sustainable Procurement’s 2021 Annual Report on the State of Sustainable Procurement in Canada.
+Take a look at the Canadian Collaboration for Sustainable Procurement’s 2022 Annual Report on the State of Sustainable Public Procurement in Canada.

 Download from here.

-Drawing on the hard work and success stories of the CCSP’s network of 40 member institutions from coast to coast, this report highlights sustainable public procurement best practices, emerging and evolving supply chain trends, and real developments and stories from Canadian public sector organizations.
+Drawing on the hard work and success stories of the CCSP’s network of 41 member institutions from coast to coast, this report highlights national sustainable procurement trends, showcases CCSP member accomplishments, and features success stories from across Canada.

 What’s in this years’ report?